sologenic/com-fs-order-model/MODEL.md

 - Enforcing business logic based on transactiontype

 **Important Notes:**
+- Values with `NOT_USED` prefix or number 0 follow protobuf conventions for default enum values and should not be actively used
 - Only valid transactiontype values should be used in production code
 - TransactionType changes should be tracked in audit trails for compliance purposes